zigster64/datastor.zig/README.md

 | table.addEvent(event)                       | Add the given event to the collection.
 Will append to disk as well as update the events in memory |
 | table.latestEvent(id: usize)               | Get the latest event for element matching ID |
 | table.eventAt(id: usize, timestamp: i64)   | Get the state of the element matching ID at the given timestamp.
 Will return the event that is on or before the given timestamp |

+---
+# Table data Examples

-## Example - define a Cat struct that can be used as a Datastor
+## Define a Cat struct that can be used as a Datastor

 ```
 const Cat = struct {